 I currently write a lot on my blog and mainly about cars and Japanese subculture.
 I surely would love to visit Japan once, but with the current life it will not be anytime soon.
 Besides that: I really need to visit Indonesia before that to see where my roots are!

-Anyway, I could write about my personal life, my wife and my son but I chose not to.
+Anyway, I could write about my personal life, my wife and two kids but I chose not to.
 Why?
 Well, because my personal life is something I’d like to keep for myself and my hobby (blogging) is something I do for fun.
 So you don’t have to expect any food postings and run in the park pictures either.
-Isn’t that a relief?
+Isn’t that a relief? 😉